 Other areas like extent of social problems, status of public infrastructure & employment conditions are rated as very poor with 16(13.68%) 13(11.11%) and 10(8.55%) respectively followed by status of gender development, environmental conditions and quality of life.
 The no response category has been higher since many industries are not directly working with communities ranging from 13(11.11%) to 21(17.95%).

 It can be concluded that majority of the companies opined that the community scenario in the pre intervention stage w.r.t. to housing, health, education and economic and public infrastructure was very poor.

-33. Extent of Base Line Surveys conducted prior to Interventions needs, demands, dialogue and interactions with the community, however 32(27.35%) had undertaken a base line survey reflecting scientific approach and organized community involvement for better outcome as many as 23(19.65%) did not respond.
+35. Extent of Base Line Surveys conducted prior to Interventions

+With reference to the responses with reference to base line survey undertaken by the companies prior to interventions it is found that majority of the respondents 32(52.99%) opined that they did not undertake any type of base line survey and identification of communities was on the basis of felt needs, demands, dialogue and interactions with the community, however 32(27.35%) had undertaken a base line survey reflecting scientific approach and organized community involvement for better outcome as many as 23(19.65%) did not respond.
 It can be concluded that majority of the companies did not conduct base line surveys prior to community interventions.